MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-login-disallowed.md

 ---
-title: Authentication problem with network logins being disallowed in SQL Server
+title: Network logins being disallowed in SQL Server
-description: This article provides a resolution for the consistent authentication issue in SQL Server that affects network login. ms.date: 03/27/2024
+description: This article provides a resolution for the consistent authentication issue in SQL Server that affects network login. ms.date: 04/03/2024
 author: Malcolm-Stewart
 ms.author: mastewa
 ms.reviewer: jopilov, haiyingyu, prmadhes, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# "User account not allowed" error - Authentication failure
+# User account is restricted from using the Network Login type

-This article helps you resolve a consistent authentication issue that occurs when users don't have permissions to log in to a remote network.
+This article helps you resolve an authentication issue that occurs when users don't have permissions to log in to a remote network.
+Network login type refers to the method or protocol used to authenticate and grant access to a network resource.

 ## Symptoms